pseale/hot-takes-blog/content/posts/wsl-by-example.md

   # boring parts redacted
   # ...
   ```
-- So, reference Windows files and paths, do something like e.g. `ls -al /mnt/c/Users/p/Desktop`.
+- So, to reference Windows files and paths, do something like e.g. `ls -al /mnt/c/Users/p/Desktop`.
+Two parts here. `/mnt/c` gets you to the C:, and `C:\Users\p\Desktop` is the path within the C: drive.
 - Windows paths from WSL are case-sensitive.

 ## wsl.exe usage

 `wsl.exe` is useful for specific things, but I mostly launch WSL directly from Windows Terminal.
+Here are the specific things I've done with `wsl.exe`:

 ```powershell
 # start default distro and launch shell